royoelen/hanze-python-qtl-workshop/docs/source/qtl_visualization.rst

     expression_aligned = expression[samples_both]

 Based on the indices, we can extract the variant and the gene we are interested in from these two dataframes.
-These can then again be merged based on the donors (the column names)
+These can then again be merged based on the donors (the column names).

 .. code-block:: python